 When I first described how GI was determined/measured I mentioned that the test was invariably based around 50 grams of white bread (originally glucose) as the test carbohydrate and then 50 grams of the test food.
 Whether I mentioned it explicitly or not, it’s important to realize that the 50 grams refers to the amount of digestible carbohydrates, not just the mass of the food.

 And this is relevant as some of the test foods were well, damn near impossible, to get 50 grams of digestible carbohydrates into the person.
 For example, 1 medium carrot (61 grams of carrot) contains about 4 grams of digestible carbohydrate.
-This means eating 12 of them (720 grams of carbohydrate) to get 50 grams of digestible carbohydrate.
+This means eating 12 of them (720 grams of carrots) to get 50 grams of digestible carbohydrate.

 That’s a lot of carrots.
 And was part of why it was so absurd for physique people who got obsessed with the GI to worry about putting carrot slices on a salad or whatever.
 We’re talking about tiny amounts of carrot and digestible carbohydrate.
+It’s irrelevant practically.

 But there was just a huge disconnect with the way the GI was being measured in terms of realistic portions.
 Because if it takes 50 grams of digestible carrot to have a certain GI, that raises the big question: how much of an impact will say, 10 grams (2 medium carrots) have on blood glucose, health, etc. And this is really the biggest issue with the GI.
 It’s simply not relevant to what actual food portions or amounts are.